 13 Can organisations (government or private) advance the payment of maintenance wholly or partly in the debtor's place?

 As of 1 January 2017, a parent raising a child has the right to apply for a state maintenance allowance for the duration of judicial proceedings and enforcement procedures from the Social Insurance Board (Sotsiaalkindlustusamet).
 This maintenance allowance is temporary aid from the state for a parent who is raising and providing for a child alone.
 The state pays maintenance on behalf of the parent who is not paying maintenance, recovering the money from the non-paying parent at a later date.
-The state maintenance allowance is paid to a person in connection with court proceedings in a maintenance matter.
 The condition for receiving the state maintenance allowance is that the person must petition a court for payment of maintenance either under the expedited procedure in matters of a payment order or in an action.

 The maintenance allowance guarantees a child up to EUR 100 per month.